 IU retirees are automatically covered by a \$6,000 Retiree Life Insurance benefit, which is fully paid by the university.
 Coverage for the difference between the amount of Retiree Life Insurance and Basic Group Life Insurance held as an employee may be converted to an individual policy without providing proof of good health.
+See page 16 for details.

-Retiree Perks
+Retiree Privileges